exo-addons/cloud-drive-extension/README.md

 Deploy to eXo Platform
 ----------------------

-Install [eXo Platform 4.1 Tomcat bundle](http://learn.exoplatform.com/Download-eXo-Platform-Express-Edition-En.html) to some directory, e.g. `/opt/platform-tomcat`.
+Install [eXo Platform Tomcat bundle](http://learn.exoplatform.com/Download-eXo-Platform-Express-Edition-En.html) to some directory, e.g. `/opt/platform-tomcat`.

-Users of Platform 4.1, and those who installed [Addons Manager](https://github.com/exoplatform/addons-manager) in Platform 4.0, can simple install the add-on from central catalog by command:
+Users of Platform 4.1 and higher, and those who installed [Addons Manager](https://github.com/exoplatform/addons-manager) in Platform 4.0, can simple install the add-on from central catalog by command:

 ```
 ./addon install exo-cloud-drive